peterberkenbosch/rails-starter-template/README.md

 # APP NAME

+Opiniated Rails setup with the latest Rails, using PostgreSQL, TailwindCSS, Stimulus, Hotwire and RSpec.

+This comes with a full docker setup for local development including system specs that can run on M1 Apple Docker instances (and also without docker).

 ## Provisioning and Interacting with Docker and dip

 You need `docker` and `docker-compose` installed (for MacOS just use [official app](https://docs.docker.com/engine/installation/mac/)).